atomicframeworks/xStorage.js/README.md

 Returns - A Promise or deferred object that allows you to chain .then() function calls. <br>
 Resolves - An object containing all properties and values. <br>

 Passing an object will merge all properties and values with the cross-domain localStorage object.
-If any of the values are null in the object to merge they will be erased from the cross-domain localStorage.
+If a property value is set to null or undefined in the object to merge they will be erased from the cross-domain localStorage.

 ##### Example
 ```js